Seven days during 2025 are Free Entrance Days in U.S. National Parks!

-The weather is getting a bit chilly, so if you’d like to get out and hike before the snow falls, this is your chance!
-All National Parks have free admission on Saturday, November 11th, but of the 6 National Parks in Minnesota, none have regular entrance fees!
+National Parks have free admission on these days during the year, but of the 6 National Parks in Minnesota, none have regular entrance fees!

 The same is true for the neighboring states of Wisconsin and North Dakota, but in South Dakota Badlands National Park does charge a fee – except on this special day, of course!